 Keen to develop self-driving cars, Hyundai Motor Group unveils US$35 billion investment plan

-Hyundai Motor Group said it plans to invest 41 trillion won (US$35 billion) in mobility and other auto technologies by 2025, part of which will be directed to an ambitious effort to become more competitive in self-driving cars that has also received government backing.
+Hyundai Motor Group said on Tuesday that it plans to invest 41 trillion won (US$34.65 billion) in mobility technology and strategic investments by 2025, as South Korea's top automaker accelerates its attempts to catch up in the self-driving car race.

 SEOUL: Hyundai Motor Group said it plans to invest 41 trillion won (US$35 billion) in mobility and other auto technologies by 2025, part of which will be directed to an ambitious effort to become more competitive in self-driving cars that has also received government backing.